adammjacobs/workshopTenant/README.md

 2) Check that all necessary applications are published in "Workshop"
 3) Check that any applications from "Workshop Stage" that should be distributed to users personal spaces have the tag "distribute"
 4) Check that all data connections needed for the workshop can fetch the needed data

+## Support policy
+These automations are provided as-is and are not supported by Qlik.
+Over time, the APIs and metrics used by the automations may change, so it is advised to monitor each repository for updates, and to update the automations promptly when new versions are available.

+If you have issues while using these automations, support is provided on a best-efforts basis by contributors to these repositories.

+If you are having an issue, please email adam.jacobs@qlik.com

+Thank you for your support!